ce-mvacontest/mvaappstore/README.md

 ## Run it yourself

 #### Getting started
-You can create your own project locally using Yoeman with:

-Having Node npm installed, run
+Create a project using yoeman
     $ npm install -g yo

 Create and CD into your working project directory then scalfold a blank ionic project and manually replace the /app folder with mine